ricardobossan/Restaurant-Reviews-WebApp/README.md

  */
 ```

-If you wish to generate documentation manually, for each file, the documentation will be placed on an `out` directory, which will be created on the folder where is run the commands:
+If you wish to generate documentation manually, for each file, the documentation will be placed on an `out` directory, which will be created on the folder where are run the commands:

 ```
 cd <./file-path/